drsalonsogil/QM_eMMa/README.md

 /
 ```

-The `&tc` namelist name is also inherited from Amber's existing EXTERN interface; it does not imply that TeraChem is used.
+The `&tc` namelist name is also inherited from AMBER's existing EXTERN interface; it does not imply that TeraChem is used.

-All ordinary Amber choices such as timestep, thermostat, barostat, periodic treatment, link atoms, charge redistribution, restraints and PLUMED remain system/run inputs rather than `qm_emma` core settings.
+All ordinary AMBER choices such as timestep, thermostat, barostat, periodic treatment, link atoms, charge redistribution, restraints and PLUMED remain system/run inputs rather than `qm_emma` core settings.

-## Starting qm_emma around an Amber job
+## Starting qm_emma around an AMBER job

 See: